pyrsmk/vertical-rhythmic/README.md

 The grid is a well-known tool to align all our blocks against the rhythm.
 But it is currently inconsistent with fluid typography.
 As stated in this [codepen](https://codepen.io/MadeByMike/pen/bEEGvv) :

 > If the lines seem to glitch out occasionally it's not because the vertical rhythm is broken.
 I think it's because of the way the browser rounds.
-The height of the gradient background that draws the lines on the body element is only rounded once, whereas real line hight is rounded on a per element basis.
+The height of the gradient background that draws the lines on the body element is only rounded once, whereas real line height is rounded on a per element basis.
 This adds up by the time you get to the bottom of the page.
 No idea how to fix it!

-I came to the same conclusion and I have really no idea how to fix that too.
+I came up to the same conclusion and I have really no idea how to fix that too.
 So, it is a good idea to use a grid only on needed blocks, like `article`.
 That being said, you can show the grid with :

 ```scss
 main {